HIV | Eppicc

 Published in: BMC Pregnancy Childbirth.
 2016;27;16:94

 Background Over 3500 HIV-positive women give birth annually in Ukraine, a setting with high prevalence of sexually transmitted infections.
 Herpes simplex virus Type 2 (HSV-2) co-infection may increase HIV mother-to-child transmission (MTCT) risk.
+We explored factors associated with HSV-2 seropositivity among HIV-positive women in Ukraine, and its impact on HIV MTCT.

 Children and young people with perinatal HIV in Europe: epidemiological situation in 2014 and implications for the future